 Graham Audio BBC LS3/5

 The original classic.
-The Chartwell LS3/5 has surprising bass extension and an absolutely massive soundstage.
-An ideal near-field monitor that is equally suited to small to medium sized listening rooms.
+The Chartwell LS3/5 has surprising bass extension for a small stand mount speaker and an absolutely massive soundstage.
+An ideal near-field monitor that works exceptionally well in small to medium sized listening rooms.

 The LS3/5A is perhaps the best-known of all the BBC's monitor designs.
 The BBC needed a small monitor that was suitable for critical assessment of programme quality in cramped OB vehicles and control rooms, and nothing suitable was available commercially.
 At the same time, a separate research project - an investigation into acoustic scaling of studios - had developed a miniature loudspeaker, and it was realised that it could be adapted for monitoring use.
 After much developement, the original LS3/5 was born.